 - Stop and look before you turn: It may not be easy to see oncoming traffic when turning into a T-shaped intersection.
 Look twice even if there are no other cars coming.

 - When in doubt, yield: If you are not sure about whether to go or stop, the best thing to do is yield.

 St. Louis intersection accidents can happen for a wide variety of reasons.
 However, some of the most common reasons include:

-Too many intersection crashes occur because of a person’s failing to yield to the right-of-way.
+Too many intersection crashes occur because of a person’s failure to yield to the right-of-way.
 In Missouri, a person is permitted to turn right on red after coming to a complete stop, unless there is a sign stating otherwise.
-When the driver turns, they have to stay in the far most right hand lane and are supposed to yield to all traffic, including pedestrians and bicyclists, that are moving through the intersection.
-This is just one of the laws that governs the activity through an intersection.
+When the driver turns, they have to stay in the far most right-hand lane and are supposed to yield to all traffic, including pedestrians and bicyclists, that is moving through the intersection.
+This is just one of the laws that govern the activity through an intersection.